Military Divorce

 The state guidelines are followed while calculating child support, and the number of kids involved, the income of both parties, and the amount of time the child spends with each parent are all factored in.
 The child support amount cannot exceed 60% of a military member’s allowances.

-Spousal Support Issues in a San Diego Military Divorce
+Spousal Support in a San Diego Military Divorce

 In San Diego, one of the parties may request the court to issue an order for spousal support.
 Similar to a civilian divorce, in a military divorce, the higher-earning spouse is typically responsible for paying alimony, which a judge determines during the proceedings.
 The criteria considered when determining a support order include: